How Engagements Typically Work

 Whether surface performance may be a relevant factor

-Many conversations end here, with no further action required.
+If surface performance is deemed non-relevant, the conversation may end here, with no further action required.

 2. Education and Context